 If you’re comfortable changing trains, instead buy a ticket from London Paddington with a simple change at Slough before arriving at Windsor & Eton Central.
 The walk from here is a bit shorter and less of a climb.
 Despite changing trains, you can make this trip in only 25-35 minutes.

-While it’s technically a former royal palace rather than a castle, this beautiful place is an absolute must visit that every member of your family will enjoy.
+While it’s technically a former royal palace rather than a castle, Hampton Court Palace is an absolute must visit that every member of your family will enjoy.

 Built by Cardinal Wolsey in the 16th Century, Hampton Court Palace is most famous as the favoured home of King Henry VIII.
 All six of his wives spent time here and it is rumoured that Catherine Howard still haunts one of the galleries.